drduh/macOS-Security-and-Privacy-Guide/README.md

 #### Third party solutions
 Programs such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Hands Off](https://www.oneperiodic.com/products/handsoff/) and [Radio Silence](http://radiosilenceapp.com/) provide a good balance of usability and security.

 They are capable of monitoring and blocking **incoming** and **outgoing** network connections.
-However, they may require the use of a (closed source) third party kernel extension.
+However, they may require the use of a closed source [kernel extension](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KernelProgramming/Extend/Extend.html).

 If the number of choices of allowing/blocking network connections is overwhelming, use **Silent Mode** with connections allowed, then periodically check your settings to gain understanding of what various applications are doing.

-It is worth noting that these firewalls can be bypassed by programs running as **root** or in kernel space, but they are still worth having - just don't expect absolute protection.
+It is worth noting that these firewalls can be bypassed by programs running as **root** or through [OS vulnerabilities](https://www.blackhat.com/docs/us-15/materials/us-15-Wardle-Writing-Bad-A-Malware-For-OS-X.pdf) [pdf], but they are still worth having - just don't expect absolute protection.

 #### Kernel level packet filtering
 A highly customizable, powerful, but also most complicated firewall exists in the kernel.
 It can be controlled with **pfctl** and various configuration files.